ismaelc/slate/source/index.md

   - python

 toc_footers:
- - <a href='#'>Sign Up for a Developer Key</a>
+ - <a href='https://developer.concur.com/register'>Sign Up for a Developer Key</a>
  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>
 ---

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Explore the Concur Platform
+Business travel is a $1 trillion industry, with U.S. business travelers logging 460M trips a year.* Concur enables businesses to manage everything from travel bookings to expenses and compliance requirements.
+And apps that integrate are in demand.

+The in-product Concur App Center is designed for 20M travelers.
+Find API Documentation, Forums, Sample Code, a sandbox tutorial and Get Started resources to put your app inside.

 We have language bindings in Shell, Ruby, and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.